-To ensure we can meet our obligations in terms of safe social distancing, students are asked to arrive at the following times:
+Students are asked to arrive at the following times:

 |Arrival time:||Tutor Group:|

 Students will be directed to the main concourse, where markers on the floor will indicate safe social distancing whilst they wait to collect results envelopes.
-Students will collect results envelopes from the Drama centre windows or the main hall in the event of poor weather.
+Students will collect results envelopes from the Drama centre windows (or the main hall in the event of poor weather.)
 Space will be provided for students to open their results with their Tutor and the Year Team if they wish to.
 Students can of course, take their results off site to open with family if they prefer.

-A one way system into, out of and around the site will be in place, as will the appropriate social distancing measures.
-For this reason we regret that students will not be able to spend a lengthy amount of time on site this year, because we have to ensure that later arriving students can be safely accommodated too.
+A one way system into, out of and around the site will be in place, as well as social distancing measures, which means students will not be able to spend time on site this year.
+We have to ensure that later arriving students can be safely accommodated too.

 If students would prefer not to come onto the school site to collect results envelopes, results can be emailed on the afternoon of results day, if you notify the Year Team that this is your preference, before the 18 August 2020.
-What if I have a question about grades?

-We of course understand that you may have questions about awarded grades, so we ask that students, parents and carers, in the first instance, refer to the guidance that will be included in the results envelope.
-This guidance will set out the process that will need to be followed in the days following results day if you have a query about a grade, or need to speak to a member of the Senior Leadership Team.
+We are expecting that there will be questions about awarded grades, so we ask students, parents and carers, to refer to the guidance that will be included in the results envelope.
+This guidance will set out the process to follow if you have a query about a grade, or what to do to speak to a member of the Senior Leadership Team.

 Finally, we thank all of you for the support you have shown Brune Park over the last five years, and the last few months particularly.
 We realise that the abrupt end to the school year was challenging for all students and their families, but especially so for our wonderful Year 11 students, whose end to their final year at school, was not the ending any of us would have wished for.
 A huge well done and thank you Year 11, for managing such difficult circumstances so well.